-Professional Qualifications: Certified Information Systems Security Professional (2007-2022), Certified Ethical Hacker (2018-2021), Certified Information Systems Auditor (2010-2014) and numerous vendor qualifications from the likes of Microsoft, Cisco, Novell and Citrix.
+Professional Qualifications: Certified Information Systems Security Professional (2007-present), Certified Ethical Hacker (2018-present), Certified Information Systems Auditor (2010-2014) and numerous vendor qualifications from the likes of Microsoft, Cisco, Novell and Citrix.

-Professional Memberships: Member of the British Computer Society, Senior Member of the Information Systems Security Association, Affiliate of the Chartered Institute of Information Security Professionals
+Professional Memberships: Member of the British Computer Society, Senior Member of the Information Systems Security Association, Member of the Chartered Institute of Information Security Professionals

 Professional Publications: Reviewer and contributor to NIST Special Publication 800-204, Security Strategies for Microservices Based Application Systems; Reviewer and contributor to the IETF OAuth2 Device Authorization Grant